 "March of the Witch Hunters" is an inversion - it's more light (musically) than its original, "March of the Winkies" (straight from the film and its various adaptations), but the lyrics graphically talk about killing.

-"March of the Witch Hunters" is also a dark reprise for "No Good Deed".
+"March of the Witch Hunters" is also an even darker reprise for the already fairly dark "No Good Deed".

 "I'd be so happy I could melt" from "The Wizard and I".
 And "When people see me, they will scream..."
 And even more poignant: "Someday there'll be a celebration throughout Oz that's all to do... with me!"
 There is, but it's celebrating her death.

 Subverted by Fiyero's incredulous, "Did you hear that?
 Water will melt her?
 People are so empty-headed they'll believe anything."
 The audience thinks this is Dramatic Irony and that he's wrong, but at the end it turns out it really is just nonsense.
 (Morrible's earlier line "Don't get caught in the rain, dear!" to a lone Elphaba in the rain doesn't help matters.)